oatlog/oatlog/doc/report/main.typ

 = Conclusion <chapter_conclusion>

+#TODO[discuss AOT/interpreter fundamental trade-offs (AOT best for small instances, interpreter
+  flexible and interactive, asymptotic constant factor could be similar with JIT etc. AOT may be easier to implement]

 We introduce Oatlog, a relational e-graph engine implementing the egglog language.
 By combining a few novel techniques -- such as trie query planning and invariant permutations -- with solid performance-aware programming, Oatlog achives large speedups over egglog, particularly for small and